alicewriteswrongs/Biodb-project/README.md

 ##Using fastaintodb.py:

 The script is broken up into several sections.
+This script should be run (on bioed) after:

+* Running maketables.sql and verifying table structure
+* Running populatedatasets.py

+And that should be it!
+Note that fastaintodb.py Just gets in the sequence data - it doesn't insert any of our alignment data.

 ####Definitions: